 If you would like to find out more about the different services and what they offer you can talk to one of our Advice and Information workers at 01273 66 69 50 or go the www.brightonandhovewellbeing.org.uk

 The Brighton and Hove Wellbeing Children and Young People’s Service offers support to young people who are experiencing mild depression, anxiety, low self-esteem and relationship issues.
 They provide a range of community based short term therapeutic interventions for children and young people who do not meet the threshold for Specialist CAMHS.

 - Cognitive Behavioural Therapy (CBT)

 - Dialogue Face to face Counselling including Specialist Black Minority & Ethnic (BME) and Lesbian Gay Bisexual Transgender Queer (LGBTQ) counselling

 - A wide range of activity based groups to help with such issues as worry and anxiety

 - Family Interventions

-If you would like advice about the other types of support available in the city to you or someone you know, you can contact the Mind in Brighton and Hove Advice Team on 01273 66 69 50 or visit Youth Advice Centre (YAC).
+If you would like advice about the other types of support available in the city to you or a young person you are concerned about you an contact the Mind in Brighton and Hove Advice Team on 01273 66 69 50 or visit Youth Advice Centre (YAC).
 More information can also be found in our young peoples services section.

 The Brighton and Hove Wellbeing Service is a partnership between Here, Sussex Partnership Foundation Trust, Mind in Brighton and Hove and YMCA Downslink Group in collaboration with G.P. practices across the city.